-8.2 Participating Lending Institution Criteria
+8.2 Participating Institution Criteria

 Lending Institutions and NGOs are critical to the Program's success.
-To qualify as a participating lending institution, the financial and mortgage lending institutions must meet the following criteria:
+To qualify as a participating institution, the lending institutions must meet the following criteria:

-- Be duly authorized to carry out mortgage business in Puerto Rico. - Execute and comply with a Memorandum of Understanding (MOU) whereby the Lending I institution agrees to comply with Program Guidelines and all applicable federal, state, and local laws and regulations. - Maintain an established point of contact for the HBA Program and ensure that mortgage officers are trained to use the HBA Platform and understand the underwriting requirements outlined in these Program Guidelines.
+- Be duly authorized to carry out mortgage business in Puerto Rico. - Execute and comply with a Memorandum of Understanding (MOU) whereby the institution agrees to comply with Program Guidelines and all applicable federal, state, and local laws and regulations. - Maintain an established point of contact for the HBA Program and ensure that mortgage officers are trained to use the HBA Platform and understand the underwriting requirements outlined in these Program Guidelines.

-For more information on how to become a participating lending institution, please send an email to hba-lenderassistance@afv.pr.gov.
+For more information on how to become a participating institution, please send an email to hba-lenderassistance@afv.pr.gov.

-8.2.1 Anti-predatory Lending
+8.2.1.
+Anti-predatory Lending

-PRHFA does not condone unscrupulous actions carried out by a lending participating institution to entice, induce and/or assist a borrower in taking a mortgage that carries a high-interest rate and fees or place the borrower in a lower credit-rated loan to the benefit of the participating institution. lender.
-Participating lending institutions must agree to abide by PRHFA's anti-predatory lending policies outlined in the MOU.
+PRHFA does not condone unscrupulous actions carried out by a participating institution to entice, induce and/or assist a borrower in taking a mortgage that carries a highinterest rate and fees or place the borrower in a lower credit-rated loan to the benefit of the participating institution.
+Participating institutions must agree to abide by PRHFA's antipredatory lending policies outlined in the MOU.